 When did your baby start taking pacifiers?

-According to it is recommended to wait until the baby has established breastfeeding routine and this is around 3 to 4 weeks after birth.
+It is recommended to wait until the baby has established a breastfeeding routine and this is around 3 to 4 weeks after birth.

 How do I introduce a pacifier to my baby?

 Wait until your baby has established a good breastfeeding routine.
 This is around 3 to 4 weeks.